piotrprzeliorz/coding/README.md

 ## Overview

-This repository is  dedicated to algorithms, and data structures.<br/>
+This repository is  dedicated to practice algorithms, data structures, coding challenges.

 ## Contents